-Sick leave duration.
-Figure 3 shows the distribution of sick leave claims of up to 29 days.
-Two main patterns characterize the distribution of days on leave.
+Distribution of Sick Leave Duration and Conditions.
+One of the main advantages of the administrative data is that I can leverage exact begin and end dates of paid sick leave to construct a reliable measure of sick leave duration.
+Figure 3 presents the distribution of days on leave.
+Two main patterns characterize this distribution.
 First, approximately 26.54% of sick leave claims have a duration of up to 3 days.
 This provides evidence that workers are completing the filling process to justify their absences even when not paid for them.
-Sick leave claims lasting between 4 and 10 days account for 41.06% of claims.
-Thus, 32.40% of claims have a duration between 11 and 29 days.37

-36For example, these claims must be certified by a psychiatrist and require a comprehensive medical assessment at the time of filing.

-Second, some durations accumulate more mass than others.
-For example, three days on leave is the most common duration representing 15.54% of claims, follow by five and seven days (accounting for 13.56% and 13.64%, respectively).
+Sick leave claims lasting between 4 and 10 days account for 41.1% of claims.
+Thus, 32.4% of claims have a duration between 11 and 29 days.33 Second, some durations accumulate more mass than others.
+For example, three days on leave is the most common duration representing 15.5% of claims, follow by five and seven days (accounting for 13.6% and 13.6%, respectively).
 This pattern could be explained by the underlying distribution of recovery times or behavioral responses to the incentives provided by the sick leave benefit scheme; disentangling these is one of the papers' aims.